coverclock/com-diag-vamoose/README.md

 Python, but that was strictly in the realm of building tools to support my embedded work.
 I've been known to hack JavaScript in an emergency.

-When Google began promoting Go, it seemed like a reasonable thing to try out, although it took me a while to get to it.
+Why Go?
+Moore’s Law, based on an observation made in 1965 by Gordon Moore, founder of Fairchild Semiconductor and Intel, on transistor density in integrated circuits, came to predict a doubling of microprocessor performance every eighteen months.
+This cadence of introducing new microprocessor generations became so predictable that over the past few decades it drove everything from hardware systems architecture, to computer software and programming language design, to consumer product roadmaps.
+In 2006, David Patterson, the Turing Award-winning computer scientist who was in part responsible for RAID disk arrays, RISC processors, and the classic books on computer architecture by Patterson and Hennessy, observed that the growth in microprocessor performance had stalled, and instead semiconductor manufacturers had turned to increasing the number of processing cores per chip.
+Today, Patterson says: “We are a factor of 15 behind where we should be if Moore’s Law were still operative.
+We are in the post-Moore’s Law era.”
+We can no longer throw faster computers at our product development requirements.

+The stalling of single core performance, and the surprising (to me anyway) growth of multi-core processors, leads me to believe we need programming languages that are compiled to squeeze more performance from single cores, that natively support efficient multi-threading to leverage large numbers of parallel cores, and that developers can productively write and debug.

 I still have a lot of affection for C and C++ (and Java and Python, in their place); virtually all of my work these days continues to be in C. My productivity in C has been greatly enhanced by my using my Diminuto C systems programming library.

 My work here in Go has been based my prior work in earlier languages, libraries, and repositories, from oldest to newest: C++ in Grandote